aresta/OSM_Extract/README.md

 It will generate an smaller PBF file of a reduced area, defined by the clipping square in *clip_area.geojson*

-3. Then generate the intermediate lines and polygons files and the map files:
+3. Generate the intermediate lines and polygons files extracting only the defined subset of feature types:
 ```
 min_lon=123
 min_lat=123